Frz-profile/retail-data-etl-visualization/README.md

-# 🛒 Retail Purchases Data Pipeline and Visualization
+# 🛒 Power BI Retail Purchases Data Pipeline and Visualization

 This project demonstrates a complete data pipeline—from raw CSV import to data quality validation and final visualization using Power BI.